ZZHHmultiboson/ZZHH/README.md

 ```
 Cross section results, as well as plots of cross section as a function of WCs, are stored in Output/$PROC_NAME directory.

 > Note: Background processes require only these two steps.
+Be sure to run backgrund's steps before moving to run_unitarity for signal.

 ## EFT limits w/ unitarity bounds